jankstar/pydocu/README.md

 43 - find entities
 51 - find date
 99 - end

+With the ID, the status must be queried via the GET function below.
+The document has been processed when step 99 is reached.

 ## POST "/api/do_parse/{tenant}/{id}" - Perform parse text-data from template
 This function parses with the library invoice2data based on yaml-templates based on regex formulas